SonyaJane/mobility-mapper-frontend/README.md

     Bootstrap’s compiled CSS and JS was included via CDN by placing the jsdeliver `link` tag in the `<head>` for the CSS, and the `<script>` tag for the JavaScript bundle before the closing `<body>` tag.

-* [Bootstrap Icons](https://icons.getbootstrap.com/) and [Font Awesome Icons](https://fontawesome.com/) were imported into the style.css file and used in both pages to create a better visual experience for UX purposes.
+* [Bootstrap Icons](https://icons.getbootstrap.com/) were imported into the style.css file and used in both pages to create a better visual experience for UX purposes.

 * [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program) was used to:
     - reduce the file size of the images for the website;
     - crop and edit images.

-* [Inkscape](https://inkscape.org/) was used to create the Mobility Mapper logo, and the wheel bullet icons.
+* [Inkscape](https://inkscape.org/) was used to create the Mobility Mapper logo, and the route markers.

 * [GitHub](https://github.com/) was used as follows:
     - Together with Git for version control and code hosting.
-    - The projects tool was used to help manage tasks and organise feature development.
     - This README file serves as the main documentation for the project.
     - GitHub Pages hosts this website directly from this GitHub repository.

 * [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project.

 * [Am I Responsive?](https://ui.dev/amiresponsive) was used to view the responsiveness of the website throughout the development process.

 * [Am I Responsive (.co.uk)](https://amiresponsive.co.uk/) was used to generate the mockup images used at the top of this README.